 - Heating and damaging the windings in any electrical machine is a very common issue.

-- It is a general rule that for every ten Celsius increment in the temperature of the windings that is mention on the machine’s nameplate, the average life-time of a machine will remain half.
-Can see in figure.
+- It is a general rule that for every ten Celsius increment in the temperature of the windings that is mentioned on the machine’s nameplate, the average lifetime of a machine will remain half.
+Can see in the figure.

 - Due to these reasons never connect the load beyond the limit of the synchronous machine.